Visiting St. Augustine - The Oldest Town in America

 But St. Augustine is more than just a lovely town.
 Anastasia State Park, located just a 10-minute drive from the town centre, offers four miles of pristine white-sand beach for everyone to enjoy.
 Given it's facing east, it must be ideal for watching sunrises.

-A short trails takes you to the old quarry where coquina rock was mined since the 17th century.
+A short trail takes you to the old quarry where coquina rock has been mined since the 17th century.
 There is a small but very pretty hammock forest to enjoy while at the park.

 You Might Also Like